-In addition to I/O devices described in this facts folder, most devices that attach to a System/360 Model 25 or larger can be attached to the System/370 Model 145.
+In addition to I/O devices described in this facts folder, most devices that attach to a System/360 Model 25 or larger can be attached to the System/370 Model 135.
 The new System/370 System Control Programming may not, however, provide programming systems support for devices that would degrade system performance.
 A numeric listing of attachable I/O follows the Contents and may serve as an index to this facts folder.
+Consult your IBM representative if questions arise regarding programming systems support of I/O or attachment of devices not listed.